napari/napari/docs/community/team.md

 - The CZI Imaging Technology Team, under the leadership of Nicholas Sofroniew and engineering management of Justine Larsen, has been making direct engineering and design contributions to improve and expand napari.
 - The CZI Imaging Tech Team has supported contractors, both independent and in collaboration with [Quansight Labs](https://www.quansight.com/labs), to improve and expand napari.
 - The CZI Imaging Tech Team, through an effort led by Justin Kiggins, has created [napari-hub.org](https://www.napari-hub.org/), a site to make discovering and sharing napari plugins easier.
-- CZI has launched a [grant program](https://chanzuckerberg.com/rfa/napari-plugin-accelerator-grants/) to help accelerate the napari plugin community.
+- CZI has launched a [grant program](https://chanzuckerberg.com/rfa/napari-plugin-accelerator-grants/) to help accelerate the napari plugin developer community.

 If you or you're organization are interested in also supporting the napari project please email the napari steering council at `napari-steering-council@googlegroups.com`.
-You can also read more about the [governance](https://napari.org/community/governance.html) of napari.